npiscitello/RoboChess/Readme.md

 introduced from the dead reckoning don't become severe enough to impact operation.

 # Target
-This project will target an embedded Linux board (e.g. Raspberry Pi) for now but may switch platforms in the future.
-This choice of platform is to allow the control and chess engine to all run locally; using a microcontroller to connect back to a host running the chess engine and possibly navigational code may be more desirable in the future.
+~~This project will target an embedded Linux board (e.g. Raspberry Pi) for now but may switch platforms in the future.
+This choice of platform is to allow the control and chess engine to all run locally; using a microcontroller to connect back to a host running the chess engine and possibly navigational code may be more desirable in the future.~~ Per instructor requirement, this project will target an Altera DE-0 board.
+This may make running the chess engine locally impractical - we'll cross that bridge when we get to it.
+The UART interface for the Media Computer configuration seems to be hardwired to an RS232 chip on the board; we'll need to implement soft UART or just convert the RS232.
+I plan on leveraging the prebuilt UART interface; in addition to making the software simpler, it also allows the use of standard RS232/UART conversion equipment (instead of creating our own cables).